 Enter address 3 into the control unit.
 The decoder operates depending on the data format used in DCC-Operation with 28 speeds or in Motorola operation.
-With a RailCom Plus® capable digital center or with an mfx® capable digital center, the decoder is up and running within a few seconds and can be operated immediately.
+With a RailCom Plus® capable digital center, the decoder is up and running within a few seconds and can be operated immediately.
 If the decoder is used on conventional systems, it can be controlled with a DC or AC drive unit.
 The operating mode is automatically recognized by the decoder.
 The status of functions F0 - F12 can be set for analog operation via CVs 13 and 14.